pedestal/pedestal/samples/fast-pedestal/README.md

   * Everything in Pedestal is an interceptor :)
  * Consider writing a custom Chain Provider - choose the best platform/container for your application
  * If you're proxying the call, go async (return a channel), and use an NIO body (go async down to the wire)
- * Avoid NIO bodies for small, static, intant responses.
+ * Avoid NIO bodies for small, static, instant responses.
 Stay synchronous
  * Use the entire stack
   * If you're on an application container, consider other Java web technologies (for example, ServletFilters)
  * If you need a `resources` interceptor, use `io.pedestal.http.ring-middlewares.fast-resource`,